matomo-org/plugin-CustomVariables/README.md

 2. Click the **Cog Icon** in the Top Menu to visit your Matomo settings.
 3. Go to the **Marketplace** page within the **Platform** settings.
 4. Find the **Custom Variables** plugin and click the big green **Install** button.
 (You may need to confirm your password at this stage.)
 5. The plugin will be downloaded to your Matomo instance and you can click the big green **Activate Plugin** button to start using it.
-Note: It is also possible to activate it via the command line by using the following command: ./console plugin:activate CustomDimensions
+Note: It is also possible to activate it via the command line by using the following command: ./console plugin:activate CustomVariables

 ##### How to install the Custom Variables Plugin for WordPress